rduplain/programming-contests/README.md

   program is a black box.
 * **Test locally using the provided samples.** A problem typically includes sample input and output.
 Test using these.
-* **Pass around a file descriptor.** Unless there's a reason to read the entire file into memory, typically problems are laid out line by line, and the program should read line by line accordingly.
+* **Pass around a file descriptor.** Problems are typically laid out line by line, and unless there's a reason to read the entire file into memory, the program should read line by line accordingly.
 Specifically, professional programmers often push I/O and other integration details to the edges of the program.